venkiplus/nytimes/README.md

 Welcome to your Moovweb project!
 Moovweb is a great way to build a compelling front-end for a website.
 The files in this project describe the changes we want to make to the front end of a site.
 There's places in this project to add new images (assets/images/), styles (assets/stylesheets/) and even manipulate HTML (scripts/).

+This is a sample project, so you will find the code commented to help you follow what is happening.

 ## Before Running This

 To run this project, you must have the Moovweb SDK installed on your system.
 Installation is easy - just go to [the download page on the Moovweb site](http://console.moovweb.com/download) to download and install.